Chrisfaherty/ci-nft-social-hub/README.md

 - The account must be valid,
 - The password must match what was initially created with the username,
 - Error messages are be displayed if the details don't match,
-- The logged in user is then redirected to the homepage,sign-in-form-feature
+- The logged in user is then redirected to the homepage,sign-in-form-feature,

 <details><summary>Sign In Form Screenshot</summary>
 <img src="docs/readme/features/signin-feature.png">